-As noted above, self-attestation cannot be used for consideration if students miss midterm II.
-Whenever self-attestation isn't possible to use, if a student misses an examination due to illness or other acceptable excuse the student must present official documentation justifying the absence to the Academic Counselling (AC) office.
+Students are allowed to miss Midterm 1 using self-attestation and notification to the instructor within 48 hours.
+Whenever self-attestation isn't possible to use (for Midterm 2 or final exam), if a student misses an examination due to illness or other acceptable excuse the student must present official documentation justifying the absence to the Academic Counselling (AC) office.
 Email your professor within 48 hours of the midterm time to notify that you are in the process of obtaining accommodation from the Academic Counselling office.
 For more details regarding academic accommodation, please see Western University's policies on pages 5 and 6 of this course outline.
 If the academic counsellor does not approve your absence from the midterm exam, or if there is no justification for your absence, a grade of zero is assigned.
-If the academic counsellor approves your absence from either midterm I or midterm II, the weight of that midterm will be added to the final exam.
+If the academic counsellor approves your absence from the midterm exam, the weight of the midterm will be added to the final exam.